HughP/tcf-james-bigramed/README.md

  Then the character for new line had to be added to the top line as `\n`.

+8. Eventually just KLA was used with the text from `tcf-on-QWERTY.txt`.
+This text was then re-encoded back to Mephaa and an image created via [KLE](http://www.keyboard-layout-editor.com/#/gists/12b42baca7030bfabea5181833232e2b ).
+The analysis of KLA is presented below.

 <!-- 7.
 To create bigrams the service at the following website was used: https://www.dcode.fr/bigrams.
 The following settings were also used:
    *  ALL CHARACTERS (INCLUDING PUNCTUATION AND SYMBOLS)
    * STANDARDIZATION OF LETTERS (IGNORE UPPER-LOWER CASE AND DIACRITICS) [un-checked]